hackclub/some-assembly-required/guide/math/boolean-logic.md

 This diagram shows how all the boolean functions we learned about above can be combined together to form a circuit that adds two integers together.
 There is an actual piece of physical hardware inside the CPU you're using right now that is structured just like this!

-Now, this is a really complicated diagram that I myself don't fully understand, but what it represents is very important: your CPU isn't doing anything magical when it does "smart" things like adding numbers together, it's just chaining together really simple boolean functions to calculate more complicated results.
+Now, this is a complicated diagram that I myself don't fully understand, but what it represents is very important: your CPU isn't doing anything magical when it does "smart" things like adding numbers together, it's just chaining together really simple boolean functions to calculate more complicated results.

 <br />

 ---

-> After reading this section, if you want to play around with linking logic gates, check out [logiclights](https://logiclights.vercel.app/) by [@pranav](https://github.com/pranavnt).
+> After reading this section, if you want to play around with linking logic gates, check out [logiclights](https://logiclights.vercel.app/) by [Hack Clubber](https://hackclub.com/) [@pranav](https://github.com/pranavnt)!

 ---